 Regardless of the above argument, there are many fundamental reasons why you want to upload a photo to your profile if you haven’t done so already:

 - Why would you be on a social networking site and not display who you are?
 What are you afraid of?
-Not having a photograph means people may have a suspicious view of your profile.
+Failing to include a photo can make profiles seem suspicious or strange.
 In fact, I list this as the 1st thing in my 10 LinkedIn Profile Mistakes You Want to Avoid post.

 - A photo will help bring your LinkedIn profile to 100% completeness.